GreatZardasht/MinePanel/README.md

 ## So when will it be done?
 To be honest, I have no clue.
 I'm not working only on this, because I have to worry about school as well.
 Just know that at some point in the future, it will be available for use :P

+## How much will it cost?
+Well, it'll be free.
+However, you can always buy the DLC to allow the app to run a server :trollface: